 Get Compliant from Anywhere, Easy and Fast!

-Filing Beneficial Ownership information at CIPC has become mandatory for businesses completing their Annual Returns as of December 11, 2023 (if not previously submitted).
+Filing Beneficial Ownership information at CIPC has become mandatory for businesses completing their Annual Returns as of December 11, 2023.
 This was recently announced with Notice 67 of 2023 by the CIPC, which communicated the latest requirements.

 What is Beneficial Ownership at the CIPC?